Why we are collecting your data

 - help business partners, suppliers and sub-contractors to deliver any contract we enter with them or you.

-- help us if we are need additional professional or legal advice on a matter relating to you.
+- help us if we need additional professional or legal advice on a matter relating to you.

-- to improve and optimise the performance of our websites and social media accounts.
+- improve and optimise the performance of our websites and social media accounts.
 Analytics and search engine providers that we use can collect your data when you interact with us online.
 However, they will aggregate and anonymise the information, meaning we can’t identify any individual personally.

 Providing accurate information